 What is treprostinil injection (Remodulin)?

-Treprostinil dilates (or widens) the arteries and decreases the amount of blood clotting platelets in your body.
+Treprostinil dilates (widens) the arteries and decreases the amount of blood clotting platelets in your body.
 These effects lower blood pressure in the pulmonary artery that leads from the heart to the lungs.

-Treprostinil may also be used for other purposes not listed in this medication guide.
+Treprostinil may also be used for purposes not listed in this medication guide.